TharmiganK/ballerina-messaging/README.md

 ## Defining a Dead Letter Store

 The package expose an interface for defining a Dead Letter Store (DLS) that can be used to capture messages that fail during processing or delivery.
 The DLS should implement the `messaging:DeadLetterStore` interface.
-The DLS interface requires the implementation of three methods:

-- `store`: This method is used to store a message in the dead letter store.
+The DLS interface requires the implementation of the `store` method.
+This method is used to store a message in the dead letter store.
 It takes a `Message` object and returns an error if the message could not be stored.
-- `retrieve`: This method retrieves the top message from the dead letter store.
-It returns a `Message` object or an error if the message could not be retrieved.
-- `clear`: This method clears all messages from the dead letter store.
-It returns an error if the messages could not be cleared.

 ## Creating a Channel